 Alex (whose real name was Alex Laurier and who appeared on other children’s TV shows of the 70s, most notably The Polka Dot Door) didn’t appear to have much of a dark side.
 But why is it nearly impossible to find a picture of him online?
 Why did his career sink without a trace?
 Some of the online bios I read made vague references to him having had a “difficult life” since the Uncle Bobby days, but one site said he had been accused of child molestation, back in the day.
 (Funny, too, because if there was anyone on The Uncle Bobby Show giving off the creepy-old-man vibes, it was definitely Uncle B., not Alex.
 Looks can be deceiving, apparently).

-I hope it’s not true, but if it is, I have clearly beat Sherry’s record for Tragic Childhood Crushes, set after Grizzly Adams was busted for cocaine.
+UPDATE (June 2019): 13 years after I published this post, someone got in touch to very specifically confirm those rumours about Alex Laurier.
+Sad but true.
+I have clearly beat my friend Sherry’s record for Tragic Childhood Crushes, set after Grizzly Adams was busted for cocaine.

 3. Bob from Sesame Street.
 Another smiling, singing man … but a little less sinister, apparently.
 You just call out my name, Bob, and you know wherever I am, even if I’m only six years old, I’ll come running!!